Ericsson/ecchronos/docs/ARCHITECTURE.md

 The work a node needs to perform is split into different jobs.
 The most common example of a job is to keep a single table repaired from the local nodes point of view.
-The priority of the job is calculated based on the repair history in `system_distributed.repair_history`.
+The priority of a job is calculated based on the last time the table was repaired.
-The history is used to determine when the repair should run.
-This also has the effect that repairs performed outside of the local ecChronos instance would be included towards the progress.
+Repairs performed outside of the local ecChronos instance would be included towards the progress.

 When the job is executed the work is split into one or more tasks.
 In the case of repairs one task could correspond to the repair of one virtual node.